- Successful completion of a BSN degree

-Students who have earned a BSN, a master's degree in nursing, or a BSN and a master's degree in another field are eligible for admission.
+Students who have earned a BSN, a master's degree in nursing, a DNP, or a BSN and a master's degree in another field are eligible for admission.
 For those without a graduate degree in nursing, master's level nursing courses are incorporated into the plan of study prior to enrolling in PhD core courses.

-Admission to the Nursing Science degree program, like most PhD programs at the University of South Carolina, requires scores on the Graduate Record Examination (GRE) within five years of the admission application.
+For applicants with a DNP degree, the GRE is waived based on previous success in a doctoral program.
+For all other applicants, admission to the Nursing Science degree program, like most PhD programs at the University of South Carolina, requires scores on the Graduate Record Examination (GRE) within five years of the admission application.

 Both full-time and part-time students are enrolled in our program.